Detail Header Image

 Glossary of Business Plan Terms

-• Business Plan formal written document that describes the nature of a business, its sales and marketing strategy, and its financial background, containing projected profit and loss statements.
+• **Business Plan:** A formal written document that describes the nature of a business, its sales and marketing strategy, and its financial background, containing documents such as a profits and loss statement, a cash flow statement, and a financial plan.
+If you want to write a business plan, you can opt for a traditional business plan or a lean business plan.

 TwitterLinkedInFacebookInstagram